 Hey again!
-Today I have the second tutorial on how to make a baby mobile.
+Today I have the second tutorial on how to make a DIY Gold Geometric Baby Mobile.
 To see the whole reveal of Jason’s industrial nursery, go HERE.
 All the projects from this space can be found at the bottom of this post.

 Go HERE to see part 1 (how to make the clay star beads!!!)